lafreak/bango-sdk/README.md

 };
 ```

-This is the simplest implementation that uses single list as container.
+This is the simplest implementation of `quad_entity_container` that uses single list as container.
 It is possible to use this container as follows:

 ```cpp